pialbarua011/Analyzing-Traffic-Mode-Choice-Features-/README.md

 ## Acknowledgment

 - The Dataset was collected and used with permission from Md.
 Sifat Bin Siraj, School of Transportation and Logistics, Southwest Jiaotong University, China.
-- The Actual Dataset was not preprosessed for Machine Learning Algorithm.
-I preprosessed the whole dataset for this project, and make a lot of changed.
+- The Actual Dataset was not preprocessed for Machine Learning Algorithm.
+I preprocessed the whole dataset for this project, and make a lot of changed.
 Hence the dataset here in the file section will be unique.
 - Took some help from Chatgpt, and other AI tools.